joshl26/joshl26/README.md

 - 💻 I am an experienced Hardware, Mechanical, Robotics, and Software Engineer with additional expertise as a Designer, Full-Stack web Developer and Computer Programmer/Scientist.
 - 📍 Based in Toronto, Ontario, Canada.
-- 🕸️ I am passionate about developing software solutions that address real-world challenges across diverse industries including Web Development, SaaS, FinTech, Banking, Blockchain, Manufacturing, Medical, Aerospace, and more.
+- 🕸️ I am passionate about developing software solutions that address real-world challenges across diverse industries, including Web Development, SaaS, FinTech, Banking, Blockchain, Manufacturing, Medical, Aerospace, and more.
 - 🤝 I value building meaningful professional connections and welcome networking opportunities.
 Feel free to explore my profiles across major social platforms.
 - 🎾 Outside of work, I enjoy outdoor activities such as canoeing, camping, and hiking.
 In the winter, I am an avid snowboarder.